Houston Divorce Lawyer

 - Child custody and visitation

 - Child support

-If a divorcing couple agrees on all of these issues in writing, they will be granted an uncontested divorce and avoid adversarial divorce litigation.
+If a divorcing couple agrees on all of these issues in writing, they will be granted an uncontested divorce in Houston and avoid adversarial divorce litigation.
 If there is disagreement, however, the divorce is contested, which means it may end up in trial before a judge or jury, or in another form of dispute resolution.
 It is important to consult with a Texas divorce lawyer before deciding which method is right for your situation.

 Divorce litigation involves a series of document exchanges and court appearances.
 In some instances there are questions or situations that need to be resolved temporarily before the final divorce agreement is reached or ordered by the court.
 Temporary orders with respect to support, custody or other matters generally remain in effect until the final decision is made at the end of the divorce process.
 Ultimately, there will be a trial if a settlement hasn’t been reached.
 Witnesses may include friends, financial experts and psychologists, to name just a few examples.
 The judge’s final decision provides the court’s rulings on all the issues raised by the parties.